In the guide

 Q. A trader cannot ascertain whether an item is faulty or whether it has failed due to misuse.
 What should they do?

-A. If a consumer wishes to exercise the short-term right to reject the goods, it is for him to prove that the fault is not due to misuse.
+A. If a consumer wishes to exercise the short-term right to reject the goods, it is for them to prove that the fault is not due to misuse.
 If a consumer claims a repair or replacement (or, if these fail, a price reduction or rejection) within six months of delivery, it is for the trader to prove misuse.
 After six months, the onus falls back on to the consumer.
 In any case, if the trader cannot agree on the cause of the fault, the trader may wish to obtain a second opinion - for example, from the manufacturer or an independent expert.
 Where an independent expert is to be used the consumer and trader should ideally both agree to this in writing.

 Q. A consumer states a specific date for delivery of goods and the trader fails to deliver them on time; does the consumer have the right to cancel the contract?